shettyprasadgithub076/Deep-Learning-Architectures-and-Optimization-Strategies-with-PyTorch/README.md

 - **Batch Normalization**: Applied to stabilize and accelerate training.
 - **Convolutional Layers**: Detailed use of convolution, stride, padding, activation functions, and max pooling.

-This project serves as an extensive guide to developing, optimizing, and deploying deep learning models in PyTorch, with a focus on practical applications and real-world use cases.
+This project serves as an extensive guide to developing, optimizing, and deploying deep learning models in PyTorch, with a focus on practical applications.